-To promote technical assistance the editors of the Newsletter portrayed some of the myriad pilot projects (over 600 in 1959) as success stories.
-The reader of the W.H.O. magazine was led to believe that the world was on the verge of a revolutionary improvement in health-standards, was about to eradicate malaria, to win the fight against transmissible diseases, water pollution, and so on.
+To promote technical assistance, the editors of the Newsletter portrayed some of the myriad pilot projects (over 600 in 1959) as success stories.
+The reader of the WHO magazine was led to believe that the world was on the verge of a revolutionary improvement in health standards – was about to eradicate malaria, to win the fight against transmissible diseases and water pollution, and so on.
 Each alleged success story was dramatically narrated and visually staged.
 The magazine continually moved on to further successes in order to raise awareness of further international health problems.
-Technical assistance propaganda came with the pretence – or for some, perhaps, the genuine belief – of the universal validity of the model.
-The pages of the Newsletter and of World Health abound in examples of model cities, model vaccinations campaigns, and the like systematically presented as success stories that could – and should – be repeated.
+Technical assistance propaganda came with the pretense – or for some, perhaps, the genuine belief – of the universal validity of the model.
+The pages of the Newsletter and of World Health abound in examples of model cities, model vaccination campaigns, and the like, systematically presented as success stories that could – and should – be repeated.

 In 1953, the Public Information Department hired Robert Kee as photo editor.
-Kee, a British historian and prisoner of war during the Second World War, began his career in journalism working for the Picture Post and became a special correspondent for the Sunday Times and The Observer.
-One of his first actions was to contact John G. Morris, photo editor and agency’s administrator of Magnum, to introduce himself, present the magazine, and discuss crucial role of picture stories.
-Kee wanted to foster a relationship between Magnum and the W.H.O.
-At that point, the two organizations had collaborated only once: Magnum co-founder and photographer David Seymour had done a reportage for the W.H.O on a premature baby in France that had been a great success.
+Kee, a British historian and prisoner of war during the Second World War, began his career in journalism working for the Picture Post and became a special correspondent for the Sunday Times and the Observer.
+One of his first actions was to contact John G. Morris, photo editor and agency administrator of Magnum, to introduce himself, present the magazine, and discuss the crucial role of picture stories.
+Kee wanted to foster a relationship between Magnum and the WHO.
+At that point, the two organizations had collaborated only once: Magnum co-founder and photographer David Seymour had done a reportage for the WHO on a premature baby in France that had been a great success.
 As Kee noted at the time:

-Very little has been done on the picture story side here up to now as there has been no-one specifically assigned to that job, but there seems to me to be considerable possibilities. […] Our stories fall into two categories: 1) Those projects big enough to interest a group such as Magnum to do for us and sell for themselves – the Premature Baby was an example of such a story; – and 2) those stories on which we send our own photographers and for which we must have some means of distribution.
+Very little has been done on the picture story side here up to now as there has been no-one specifically assigned to that job, but there seems to me to be considerable possibilities. . . .
+Our stories fall into two categories: 1) Those projects big enough to interest a group such as Magnum to do for us and sell for themselves – the Premature Baby was an example of such a story; – and 2) those stories on which we send our own photographers and for which we must have some means of distribution.

-Although the W.H.O. worked with other photographers, its collaboration with Magnum was special.
-Throughout the 1950s and 1960s several Magnum photographers such as Ernest Scheidegger, Kris Taconis, David Seymour and Marc Riboud collaborated with the W.H.O. “[T]he Magnum boys are expensive but in the end they are worth it.
+Although the WHO worked with other photographers, its collaboration with Magnum was special.
+Throughout the 1950s and 1960s several Magnum photographers such as Ernest Scheidegger, Kris Taconis, David Seymour, and Marc Riboud collaborated with the WHO: “The Magnum boys are expensive but in the end they are worth it.
 And also they have the best release possible for real story material.”
-The fame and reputation of Magnum photographers was important for the W.H.O; their reportage ensured the organization a high visibility.
-They were used to travelling and working in difficult conditions.
-Most of them, as well as other photographers working for W.H.O. (for instance Eric Schwab, Ralph Morse, and Dominique Darbois) had been or still were war photographers.
-More importantly, Magnum – and more generally photojournalists in the aftermath of World War II – shared the ethics, liberal internationalism, and cosmopolitanism, of the international organization.
-Finally, personal ties enhanced the collaboration between Magnum and W.H.O.
-They had similar education trajectories and same – often traumatic – experiences of war, totalitarianism, personal loss, misery, epidemics.
+The fame and reputation of Magnum photographers was important for the WHO; their reportage ensured the organization a high visibility.
+They were used to traveling and working in difficult conditions.
+Most of them, as well as other photographers working for WHO (for instance Eric Schwab, Ralph Morse, and Dominique Darbois) had been or still were war photographers.
+More important, Magnum – and more generally photojournalists in the aftermath of World War II – shared the ethics, liberal internationalism, and cosmopolitanism of the international organization.
+Finally, personal ties enhanced the collaboration between Magnum and WHO.
+They had similar education trajectories and the same – often traumatic – experiences of war, totalitarianism, personal loss, misery, epidemics.
 This might explain their agreement on editorial content and aesthetic codes.